Management Response

 Responsible Deadline Status Comments

 Follow-up on the implementation of the 2017 gender scorecard action plan.
-Resident Coordinator Office in collaboration with the UN Women Rwanda Country Office 2020/06 Ongoing The gender scorecard establishes an accountability framework for assessing the effectiveness of gender mainstreaming by the UNCT.
+Resident Coordinator Office in collaboration with the UN Women Rwanda Country Office 2020/06 Overdue-Initiated The gender scorecard establishes an accountability framework for assessing the effectiveness of gender mainstreaming by the UNCT.
 The Rwandan gender scorecard and its corresponding action plan was endorsed by the UNCT in September 2017.
 The action plan presents strategies to reduce the identified gaps in relation to gender equality and the empowerment of women and is owned by the entire UNCT.
 Under the auspices of the Resident Coordinator’s Office, UN Women Rwanda will follow-up on the implementation of the action plan to strengthen the effectiveness of gender mainstreaming throughout the UNCT.
 Findings from the gender scorecard and the UNDAP 1 evaluation have already been leveraged to inform the formulation of UNDAP 2, leading specifically to the inclusion of a dedicated outcome on gender and 16 gender sensitive outputs.
 With the leadership of the UN Resident Coordinator’s office and Technical support from UN Women, the UNCT in Rwanda was among the few countries globally that conducted the UNCT-SWAP Gender Equality Scorecard Annual Reporting exercise 2019 which was for the first time.
 The UNCT in Rwanda is also at advanced stage organizing the 2020 annual reporting on the UNCT SWAP Action Plan due in December 2020.
 The report provides progress against the score card seven dimensions and respective indicators which are also in line with the UNCT Gender mainstreaming strategy for 2018-2023.
 It has been shown that good progress has been made in terms of gender mainstreaming in UNDAP 2 but more importantly the development of UNCT Gender strategy as a guiding tool for gender mainstreaming in both programmes and operations for the next five years.
 It has also been noted that UNDAP 2 Results Matrix data for gender sensitive indicators is in place and is used to monitor progress in GEWE during Year 1 of UNDAP II implementation and the UNCT Gender Technical Reference Group (GTRG) was put in place as an Inter-Agency mechanism to coordinate the gender mainstreaming process.
 In order to streamline the UNCT's effort in gender equality and PSEA, the gender technical reference group (GTRG) and PSEA Group has been merged to form one team with the title gender and PSEA GROUP Co chaired by UN Women and UNFPA Representatives.
 Capacity development is under way for the merged group members to better understand the UNCT gender coordination framework and most importantly to better understand the tools making up the UNCT SWAP such as SWAP score card and gender marker

 Support the development of a ONE UN Gender Strategy for the UNDAP 2018 – 2023.
 UN Women Rwanda Country Office in collaboration with the Resident Coordinator Office and ONE UN gender focal points 2018/09 Completed The UNDAP2 gender strategy will support the gender-responsive implementation of the UNDAP 2018 – 2023.
 The UN Women Rwanda Country Office supported the Resident Coordinator Office and collaborated with ONE UN gender focal points in the timely development of the gender strategy, thereby leveraging the results of the 2017 Gender Scorecard Assessment and Action Plan.
 The strategy aims at ensuring that gender is adequately mainstreamed throughout all One UN operations and programs under the UNDAP II.
 It identifies strategic entry points for the advancement of gender equality and women’s empowerment across all six UNDAP II outcomes and the Business Operations Strategies (BoS) precepts.

 Strengthen gender mainstreaming capacity of ONE UN gender focal points.
-UN Women Rwanda Country Office in collaboration with the Resident Coordinator Office and ONE UN gender focal points 2023/06 Ongoing To support effective gender mainstreaming throughout all interventions coordinated by UN agencies in Rwanda, the UN Women Rwanda Country Office will continue to build the capacity of the agencies’ gender focal points.
+UN Women Rwanda Country Office in collaboration with the Resident Coordinator Office and ONE UN gender focal points 2023/06 Overdue-Initiated To support effective gender mainstreaming throughout all interventions coordinated by UN agencies in Rwanda, the UN Women Rwanda Country Office will continue to build the capacity of the agencies’ gender focal points.
 Based on observed and reported capacity gaps, tailor made training courses will be provided building on the transformative leadership training already conducted for the One UN gender focal points in March 2018.
 The capacity in gender mainstreaming will be coordinated by the gender and PSEA group co-chaired by UN Women and UNFPA Representatives and is set to also be extended to other important working groups such as the OMT and the PMT